jjjacobsen/ff-drafter/prompt.md

   - If you want to run a python script, this is a uv project so do `uv run python ...`
   - The highest salary in ESPN is usually close to $60
     - This doesn't mean it is right, but it gives a ballpark value for the most valuable players
+    - Have a definite hard max of $65.
+Would be crazy to spend more than that for one player
   - For previous season data, weight the more recent years more than the older years.
 Newer data matters more
   - Tiers are groupings of players of similar value
     - Say one RB salary is $45, and another's salary is $43, they are both in the same tier